nextdns/nextdns/README.md

     	The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true)
   -cache-max-age duration
-    	If set to greater than 0, a cached entry will be considered stall after this duration, even if the record's TTL is higher.
+    	If set to greater than 0, a cached entry will be considered stale after this duration, even if the record's TTL is higher.
   -cache-size string
     	Set the size of the cache in byte.
 Use 0 to disable caching.
 The value